The Pattern-Breaking Guide to Fighting Depression

 - "I should be stronger and less scared"

-- Uncertainty is part of life, not evidence of danger
+- Uncertainty is part of life.
+It's not proof that danger is coming.

-- Make one small decision daily without consulting others
+- Make one small decision without consulting anyone.
+Notice what happens.

-- Focus on the "next right step"—not the whole path
+- Focus only on the next right step.
+Ignore the whole path for now.

-- Gently challenge one anxious thought with evidence
+- Take one anxious thought and ask: "What's the actual evidence here?"

 The Enthusiast's Trapped Moment